21-Coding/NipseyQuotes-branching-/README.md

 ### Description

-This application allows the user to give a statement to the console and have the console repeat the inputted value back to the user.
+This application allows the user to give an integer to the console and return a quote from the late Nipsey Hussle The Great!

 ### Setup/Installation Requirements